This trout almondine is made with pan-seared fish fillets topped with buttery, golden almond slices for a delicious seafood dinner.

 Trout is a favorite catch for sport fishermen (and women), but it's also sold in the grocery store!

-I’ve been buying my trout fillets from Misfits Market, but I’ve also seen trout with the other frozen seafood at Walmart and Trader Joe’s.
+I've been buying my trout fillets online, but I've also seen trout with the other frozen seafood at Walmart and Trader Joe's.

 What Kind of Almonds Should I Use in Trout Almondine?